The Core Curriculum

 Integrated in this course since its launch in 2012, students taking CMGT 4081 take the Construction Site Management Stormwater Certification as part of their course assessments.
 This credential is offered through the University of Minnesota Erosion and Stormwater Management Program in partnership with MPCA and MnDOT.

-Two students took the exam in spring 2022 and both passed.
+• Five students passed the exam in spring 2024.

 CMGT 4861: Construction Management Capstone − Construction Manager in Training (CMIT)

-Since 2013, students taking the capstone class CMGT 4861, have been offered extra credit to take the Construction Management Association of America (CMAA) Construction Manager in Training (CMIT) certification exam.
+Since 2013, students taking the capstone class, CMGT 4861, can receive extra credit if they take the Construction Management Association of America (CMAA) Construction Manager in Training (CMIT) certification exam.

 Topics Classes